 Want to learn more about SCHZ?
 Check out the Schwab provider site.

-Thus, short-term bond funds typically offer investors a relatively safe place to invest while earning a modest amount of income.
+Short-term bond funds, then, typically offer investors a relatively safe place to invest while earning a modest amount of income.

 The Schwab Short-Term U.S. Treasury ETF (SCHO) further ratchets down risk by holding only short-term debt from the U.S. Treasury—an institution that enjoys some of the highest debt ratings on the planet given their long history of paying back its debtors.
 This Schwab ETF currently invests in almost 100 different Treasury issues with an average maturity of two years.
 And it has a duration of just 1.9 years, meaning if interest rates rose a full percentage point, SCHO’s price would decline by a mere 1.9%.

 Also worth noting: The “yield curve” was inverted (meaning short-term rates were higher than long-term rates) for a two-year stretch that started in 2022.
-While the inversion ended in 2024, SCHO still offers a yield of 3.5% that’s mighty competitive given its relatively modest risk profile.
+While the inversion ended in 2024, SCHO still offers a yield of 4%, which is mighty competitive given its relatively modest risk profile.
 That’s only a little less yield than SCHZ, which has a significantly longer average maturity and a much higher level of interest-rate risk.

 Want to learn more about SCHO?
 Check out the Schwab provider site.